 Location: The workshop will be held at the University of Florida in Gainesville FL.

-To apply, submit the following materials by email to email@example.com by May 29, 2017.
+To apply, submit the following materials by email to email@example.com.
+Deadline TBA.
 Each application must contain:

 - A proposed research statement (1 page maximum, single-spaced) that includes the purpose of the study, the research question(s) that will be addressed, and the proposed analytic techniques for addressing each research question.